Traktormaster/wait-for2/README.md

 It will be called with the result of the future when the waiter task is being cancelled.
 Even if this is provided, the special error will be raised in the place of a normal CancelledError.

-NOTE: `CancelledWithResultError` is limited to the coroutine `wait_for` is invoked from!
+NOTE: `CancelledWithResultError` is limited to the coroutine `wait_for` is invoked from prior to Python 3.11!
-If this `wait_for` is wrapped in tasks those will not propagate the special exception, but raise their own `CancelledError` instances.
-The callback-based solution may be preferred as that will always work.
+If the `wait_for` is wrapped in tasks those will not propagate the special exception, but raise their own `CancelledError` instances.
+The callback-based solution may be preferred as that will always work in all Python versions.

 This table summarizes the behaviours in the race-condition cases.
 The cross cells show what behaviour is observed: